Cancer of unknown primary (CUP)

 It may be hidden beside a larger secondary cancer

-Some of the tests for cancer are done at our local hospitals; Whipps Cross, Newham or The Royal London Hospitals.
-The clinic appointments and treatment for CUP mostly happens at St Bartholomew’s Hospital.
-If you are having tests for CUP you will be given the contact number for a specialist nurse who will support you throughout your treatment.
+Some of the tests for cancer are done at Whipps Cross, Newham or The Royal London hospitals.
+Clinic appointments and treatment for CUP mostly happen at St Bartholomew’s Hospital.
+If you are having tests for CUP you will be given the contact number for a clinical nurse specialist who will support you throughout your treatment.

 Further information about all cancer investigations can be found on the Macmillan website.

 Waiting for your test results can be a difficult time.
 It may take a few days or a couple of weeks for test results to be ready.
 You may find it helpful to talk with your partner, family or a close friend.
 Your specialist nurse can also provide support.